Simon of the Desert: Development

 In 1960, after a long-term exile in Mexico, Buñuel returned to his home country of Spain to direct Viridiana.
-That film scandalized the Vatican and the Spanish government, leading Buñuel to resume his exile.
+That film scandalized the Vatican and the Franco regime, leading Buñuel to resume his exile.
 Back in Mexico, he directed The Exterminating Angel in 1962 and Simon of the Desert in 1965.
-All three films starred Silvia Pinal, featured elements critical of religion, and retained elements from Buñuel’s earlier surrealist period.
+All three films starred Silvia Pinal, featured elements critical of religion, and recalled elements from Buñuel’s earlier surrealist period.